 The Model 372 King Hot Plate dates to 1935 according to the 1965 Outing Products Manual.
-This stove, in John Stendahl’s collection, has an Everdur tank, cast iron legs and top that are enameled pale green.
-There is a metal shield to protect the tank from heat.
+This stove, in Tom Heffernan’s collection, has an Everdur tank.
+The cast iron legs and top are porcelain enameled pale green while the grates are finished in black porcelain enamel.
+There is a metal shield finished in dark green (upper image) to protect the tank from heat.

 John Stendahl dates his 9A stove to 1935 – 37 based on several features in those years of production, including the shape of the filler plug (lower image) John believes the stove may have been made for a short time before they produced the 2B and 9B Models in 1937.
 Please contact me if you have the Directions for Operating a Model 9A stove.